sander-wood/deepchoir/README.md

 This is the source code of DeepChoir, a melody choralization system, which can generate a four-part chorale for a given melody conditioned on a chord progression, trained/validated on Chordified JSB Chorales Dataset.

-The evaluation data we used in our experiments in the `outputs` folder, and the musical discrimination test is available at https://sander-wood.github.io/deepchoir/test.
+The evaluation data we used in our experiments in the `outputs` folder, and the online discrimination test is available at https://sander-wood.github.io/deepchoir/test.

-The generated samples (chorales, folk songs and a symphony) are in the `samples` folder, you can also listening them at https://sander-wood.github.io/deepchoir/samples.
+You can listening generated samples (chorales, folk songs and a symphony) at https://sander-wood.github.io/deepchoir/samples.

 For more information, see our paper: [arXiv paper](https://arxiv.org/abs/2202.08423).

-We have updated the code for DeepChoir and the current version has a higher quality of generation overall than the original.
-The paper will be updated around mid-2022.

 ## Chordified JSB Chorales Dataset

-Since the original JSB Chorales Dataset has no chord progressions and the workload of carrying out harmonic analysis manually is too large, we perform the following automated pre-processing to add chord symbols.
+As we did not find any full JSB Chorales dataset with human-annotated chord symbols, and as performing harmonic analysis manually is too time-consuming, we carried out the following automated preprocessing.

-1.　**Flattening**: all repeat barlines are removed by flattening each score to make them more machine-readable.
-2.　**Chordify**: a tool in [music21](https://web.mit.edu/music21/doc/usersGuide/usersGuide_09_chordify.html?highlight=chordify) for simplifying a complex score with multiple parts into a succession of chords in one part.
+1.　**Chordifying**: simplify a complex score with multiple voices into a succession of chords in one voice via a tool in [music21](https://web.mit.edu/music21/doc/usersGuide/usersGuide_09_chordify.html?highlight=chordify).
-3.　**Labelling**: we first move all the chords to the closed position, and then label the chordified chords as chord symbols.
-Finally, all chord symbols on beats of the soprano part are kept.
+3.　**Labelling**: rank all chords based on beat strength, then only keep those with the highest scores and add them to sopranos.

-After removing a few scores that cannot be properly chordified, we ended up with a total of 366 chorales for training (90\%) and validation (10\%).
+We ended up with a total of 366 chorales for training (90\%) and validation (10\%).
+Admittedly, these automatically labelled chord symbols are not authoritative from the perspective of harmonic analysis, but they are sufficient for our task.

 You can find this chordified version of JSB Chorales dataset in the `dataset` folder.